Admissions Standards for the Master of Occupational Therapy

 The deadline for applications will be January 15 prior to the Fall Semester that the applicant is seeking admission; In order to be considered for admission by the deadline, applicants must submit:

-- A complete application to the Occupational Therapy Centralized Admissions Service (OTCAS)
+- A complete application to the Occupational Therapy Centralized Admissions Service (OTCAS) with official transcripts submitted to OTCAS and all fees paid by the January 15 application deadline;

 Click here to begin application to the CSU MOT Program